alkampfergit/personal-blog/codewrecks/content/post/old/2011/01/mtm-and-the-cycle-of-a-bug.md

 }
 {{< / highlight >}}

 I added lines 12-15.
 Lines 13-14 is where I set the expected quantity of the assertion.
 Each time you record an  assertion, Coded UI Test Builder tools try to parametrize generated UIMap when possible.
-When we created the assertion, test builder parametrizes the ExpectedValue, thanks to this feature Iâ€™m able to set expected value to the value of the parameter @ExpectedQuantity (see  **Figure 1** ) of MTM, finally line 15 executes the assertion.
+When we created the assertion, test builder parametrizes the ExpectedValue, thanks to this feature I'm able to set expected value to the value of the parameter @ExpectedQuantity (see  **Figure 1** ) of MTM, finally line 15 executes the assertion.
 Now if the developer runs the test he got this output.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/01/image_thumb16.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/01/image16.png)